numoonchld/numoonchld.github.io/_drafts/savitr-an-ode-to-the-sun.md

 ---
 layout: post
-title: savitr - a dedication to the sun
+title: savitr - an ode to the sun
 tags: [sun, solar, album Notes]
 ---